matthieu-str/Regiopremise/README.md

 Required python version: 3.11

 ## How to use after running the code?
-Once the regionalized version of ecoinvent is created on Python, you can export it to brightway2.
-You will then be able to perform your LCAs either through brightway2 or its GUI activity-browser as you would with the regular ecoinvent database. <br>
-Do note that calculations can be longer with ```Regioinvent``` depending on the cutoff you select.
-WIth a cutoff of 0.75, calculations times are similar to with normal ecoinvent (a few seconds).
-With a cutoff of 0.99, the size increases dramatically, and so does the calculation time (from 5 to 15 minutes depending on your machine). <br>
+Once the regionalized version of ecoinvent is created on Python, it will automatically be exported to your brightway2 project.
+You will then be able to perform your LCAs either through brightway2 or activity-browser as you would with the regular ecoinvent database. <br> Do note that calculations can be longer with ```Regioinvent``` depending on the cutoff you select.
+WIth a cutoff of 0.75, calculations times are similar to ones with normal ecoinvent (a few seconds).
+With a cutoff of 0.99, the size of the regioinvent database increases dramatically, and so does the calculation time (from 5 to 15 minutes depending on your machine). <br>
 There are currently no support for other LCA software, as SimaPro and openLCA are not able to support the size of the regioinvent database.

 ## Overview of the methodology

+For a deep dive in the methodology of regioinvent, take a look at the Methodology.md file.

 <img src="images/brief_methodo.png" width="600"/>